-HAVANA: Cubans vote to ratify a new National Assembly today, a key step in a process leading to the election of a new president, the first in nearly 60 years from outside the Castro family.
+HAVANA: Cuba votes for a new National Assembly on Sunday, a key step in a process leading to the election of a new president, the first in nearly 60 years from outside the Castro family.

 The new members of the National Assembly will be tasked with choosing a successor to 86-year-old President Raul Castro when he steps down next month.